HrishabhMittal/configs/README.md

 # Why

-last time I distro hopped, I lost deleted my config files without ever backing them up.
+last time I distro hopped, I deleted my config files without ever backing them up.
 So this time Im just gonna keep a copy of the ones that I want to keep in this repo.
     I think they look decent enough.
 # Config files saved